cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 <img src="/assets/skycap/rendering.png" width="200px"/>

-## What is a Base Template?
+## What is a Template Library?

-Base Templates are a set of Stencils that can be used as the base for any new Formation.
+A Template Library is a set of Stencils that can be used to quickly set up any new Formation.
 They contain the Stencils and their grouping.

-For example you might choose to create a Base Template for your team so they can deploy the most commonly used components of your infrastructure to your Kubernetes cluster provider (for example AWS Fargate or Google GKE).
+For example you might choose to create a Template Library for your team so they can deploy the most commonly used components of your infrastructure to your Kubernetes cluster provider (for example AWS Fargate or Google GKE).

-Base Templates can also group Stencils into arbitrary functional groups like Services and Configurations or Application, Databases, Storage, etc. Your Base Templates are stored in a git repository.
+Template Libraries can also group Stencils into arbitrary functional groups like Services and Configurations or Application, Databases, Storage, etc. Your Template Libraries are stored in a git repository.

-We provide a [public library](https://github.com/cloud66/stencils/tree/production) of Base Template Stencils on Github for you to use.
+We provide a [public Template Library](https://github.com/cloud66/stencils/tree/production) on Github for you to use.
 In the spirit of open-source collaboration, we encourage you to contribute suggestions and new templates to this repo.

 ## Why use Formations and Stencils?